 U.S. Electric Bus Market Overview

-Based on technology, the U.S. electric bus market is categorized into battery electric bus (BEB), plug-in hybrid electric bus (PHEB), and hybrid electric bus (HEB).
-Of all types, the fastest growth in the market during the forecast period is expected from BEBs.
-Higher subsidies for BEBs than other bus types can be viewed as a major factor driving the market growth of BEBs.
-In addition, falling battery prices are expected to bring down the upfront cost of BEBs, which will further support their adoption in the country in the coming years.
+Based on vehicle type, the U.S. electric bus market is classified into battery electric bus (BEB), plug-in hybrid electric bus (PHEB), and hybrid electric bus (HEB).
+Among these, the market for BEBs is anticipated to witness the fastest growth, with a CAGR of 40.3% in terms of volume during the forecast period.
+BEB has evolved over the time, especially in terms of batteries’ energy density and range.
+Also, falling battery prices are anticipated to bring down the upfront cost of BEBs, which will further support their adoption in the coming years.

 U.S. Electric Bus Market Dynamics